SHORTLIST

 Day 1: Broome / Fitzroy Crossing

 Welcome to Broome!
 Or Rubibi, in the language of the Yawuru people, who are the Traditional Owners of the land on which Broome is now located.
-Start your adventure straight away, setting off early this morning as you travel east towards Fitzroy Crossing.
-Upon arrival you'll join the Darlgunya Cultural Walk, where your local Indigenous guide greets you with a Smoking Ceremony and some billy tea.
-Then, stroll through the remnants of the old postal settlement.
-Learn about the wild Fitzroy River from your guide – its plants, wildlife and the significance to local culture.
-Tonight, watch the sunset and the stars as they come alive, away from the city lights.
+Start your adventure straight away, setting off early this morning as you travel east to Fitzroy Crossing.
+When you arrive, join the Darlgunya Cultural Walk, where your local Indigenous guide will take you through the remnants of the old postal settlement and down to the Fitzroy Riverbanks.
+Learn about the wild Fitzroy River from your knowledgeable guide – its plants, wildlife and the significance to local culture.
+Tonight, settle into camp and watch the sunset and the stars as they come alive, away from the city lights.

 Day 2: China Wall / Purnululu National Park (Bungle Bungles)